Emergency services

 The Australian Government does not set these rules.
 Check your passport's expiry date before you travel.
 If you're not sure it'll be valid for long enough, consider getting a new passport.

-If you're travelling on an emergency passport, Saudi authorities will not allow you to enter the country.
-You must have a full validity passport to enter.
-You can exit the country on an emergency passport but may be required to provide a police report and/or letter from the Embassy to explain why your passport is different to the passport on which you entered the country.
+Saudi authorities will not allow you to enter Saudi Arabia on an Australian emergency passport.
+You can only use an Australian emergency passport to exit and you may be required to provide a police report and/or letter from the Embassy to explain why your passport is different to the passport on which you entered the country.

 Your passport is a valuable document.
 It's attractive to people who may try to use your identity to commit crimes.